ropensci-training/2024-pkg-dev-rocket/content/taste-abilities/slides/index.en.md

 After each section I'll summarize and ask you to comment.

-Then you pick up one thing to improve in your package, and open a PR.
+Then you pick up one thing to improve in your package.

-Then another short slidedeck.

-Then you get to review someone else's PR!

 ------------------------------------------------------------------------